Macil/browserify-hmr/README.md

-`m, mode` is a string which sets the update mode. "websocket" tells browserify-hmr to open a websocket connection to the plugin to listen for changes. "ajax" uses AJAX requests to donwload updates. "fs" uses the filesystem module and is suitable for Node use.
+`m, mode` is a string which sets the update mode. "websocket" tells browserify-hmr to open a websocket connection to the plugin to listen for changes. "ajax" uses AJAX requests to download updates. "fs" uses the filesystem module and is suitable for Node use.
 Defaults to "websocket".

 `u, url` is a string which sets the update URL that the websocket connection or